Stevie Wonder: Into the 21st century: Later career and collaborations

 Wonder's harmonica playing can be heard on the 2009 Grammy-nominated "Never Give You Up", featuring CJ Hilton and Raphael Saadiq.

 Wonder sang at the Michael Jackson memorial service in 2009, at Etta James' funeral, in 2012, a month later at Whitney Houston's memorial service, and at the funeral of Aretha Franklin in 2018.

-Wonder appeared on singer Celine Dion's studio album Loved Me Back to Life, performing a cover of his 1985 song "Overjoyed".
-The album was released in October 2013.
+In 2013, Wonder revealed that he had been recording new material for two albums, When the World Began and Ten Billion Hearts, in collaboration with producer David Foster.
+The albums have not seen release.
+Wonder appeared on singer Celine Dion's studio album Loved Me Back to Life (2013), performing a cover of his 1985 song "Overjoyed", and played harmonica on "Make It Look Good", a track from Mariah Carey's studio album Me.
+I Am Mariah...
+The Elusive Chanteuse (2014).
 He was also featured on two tracks on Mark Ronson's 2015 album Uptown Special, and the track "Stop Trying to Be God" on Travis Scott's 2018 album Astroworld.

 In October 2020, Wonder announced that he had a new vanity label released via Republic Records, So What the Fuss Records, marking the first time his music was not released through Motown Records.
 The announcement was paired with the release of two singles: "Can't Put It in the Hands of Fate", a "socially-conscious" funk track, and "Where Is Our Love Song", whose proceeds will go towards the organization Feeding America.

 In June 2021, Wonder appeared in the documentary Summer of Soul, directed by Ahmir "Questlove" Thompson, showing the Harlem Cultural Festival of 1969.
 In never-before-seen footage, a young 19-year-old Stevie Wonder is seen performing in front of thousands of people in Harlem.
 His performance shown in the documentary included "It's Your Thing" by the Isley Brothers and a drum solo.
 Wonder talks about the turning point made in his career during this time and how this helped him get out of being seen as just a child star.
+In September 2021, Wonder's duet with Elton John, "Finish Line", was released as a single.

 In October 2022, Wonder celebrated his 50th anniversary of his project Talking Book.

 On August 30, 2024, Wonder released his first new song in four years, "Can We Fix Our Nation's Broken Heart".
 On July 3, 2025, he headlined at the Lytham Festival, in Lytham St Annes, Lancashire, UK.